 That was my agenda.
 Could a muffin with no added refined sugar taste any good?
-My goal was to make the answer ‘yes!’ (definitely with the exclamation mark).
+My goal was to make the answer ‘yes!’ (with the exclamation mark).

-On another note, as you may note from this picture, I’m really a fan of mini muffins.
-As in, I rarely make regular sized anymore, or make 1/2 large, 1/2 mini…
+I made these in mini muffin tins.
+I’m actually completely sold on mini muffins.
+As in, I rarely make regular sized anymore, or I make 1/2 large, 1/2 mini…

-Why?
-Small tip that I have learned with kids: Way less muffin ends up on the floor, couch, carpet, and in the garbage when I use the mini muffin pans… And since i’m not overly fond of cleaning up muffin crumbs, (or just cleaning, to be completely honest) i’m sold on making these miniature!
-Plus, anything mini is fun for young kids.
+Small tip that I have learned with kids: Way less muffin ends up on the floor, couch, carpet, and in the garbage when I use the mini muffin pans… And since i’m not overly fond of cleaning up muffin crumbs, (or cleaning in general to be completely honest) anything that makes less mess.
+Plus, my kids love mini food.

 This is an easy one to get your kiddos involved!
 When patience strikes and you’re including your small helpers in the kitchen, here are a few tasks that are easy & adaptable for any age.

 - Measuring (For a toddler, pre-measure the oatmeal or flour and have him scoop with a small cup measure from a small bowl into the mixing bowl.
 Many ‘cups’ later, you still have the same amount!)